owntheweb-archive/platform-quick-starter/README.md

 ```
 git add composer.lock
-git commit -m "Updated all the things with one line!
+git commit -m "Updated all the things with one line!"
 git pull
 git push
 ```

+### Prevent Database Dumps From Getting Committed

+todo: add to .gitignore

+## Todo

+- Make point of view consistent (you, me, chris, *third person*)
+- Add more "Cool Random Stuff"
+- Take out opinions/personal preferences or better describe options
+- Fill in "CHECK THIS" items and test.
+- Everything else that is being forgotten...